Precision modeling of JWST's first cluster lens SMACSJ0723.3-7327: Results

-We note that \cite{Golubchik2022} report a high RMS uncertainty of 2\farcs3, whereas the RELICS models' RMS (private communication) of 0\farcs5 is typical for similar cluster lens models based on a fairly limited number of multiple-image systems.
-By contrast, our new models which employ many more strong-lensing constraints yield an RMS of \rms, a value that falls near the high end of cluster mass models of similar complexity.
-This trend is in line with the analysis of \citet{Johnson2016}, which shows from simulated lensing clusters that models with a large number of spectroscopic constraints are more accurate in reproducing the strong lensing magnification and mass, despite having a higher RMS than models with a small number of constrains.
+We note that \cite{Golubchik2022} report a high RMS uncertainty of 2\farcs3, whereas the RMS of the RELICS model of 0\farcs58 \citep{Sharon2022} is typical for similar cluster lens models based on a fairly limited number of multiple-image systems.
+By contrast, our new models (which employ many more strong-lensing constraints) yield an RMS of \rms.
+This trend is in line with an analysis of simulated clusters \citep{Johnson2016}, which shows that models with a large number of spectroscopic constraints yield more accurate strong-lensing magnifications and masses.

+Following the release of the ERO data, two other teams \citep{Caminha2022,Pascale2022} published lens models for \SMACS.
+We collaborated with both teams to work toward a set of mutually agreed-upon multiple-image constraints and labels.
+Here, we present a brief discussion and comparison of the remaining main differences between the three lens models.

+We note that \cite{Caminha2022} present a spectroscopic redshift for system 19 of 1.3825.
+Due to the low signal-to-noise ratio of the detection and the presence of a skyline on top of the emission, we did not use this redshift as an input constraint in our modeling.
+We do, however, find a redshift of $1.42^{+0.02}_{-0.02}$ (consistent with theirs) from our fiducial model.
+As for the RMS of each team's best lens model, \cite{Caminha2022} report $0\farcs51$ and \cite{Pascale2022} quote $0\farcs93$, compared to our value of \rms.
+Since this work and the analysis by \citet{Caminha2022} use the same modeling software (\lenstool), the difference between our models is due to our inclusion and reliance on a larger (also different) number of constraints and their additional use of an external shear component, while we instead include additional mass components, one of them motivated by the detection of excess ICL.

+\citealt{Caminha2022} report an ellipticity for the main cluster-scale halo of 0.51, whereas our comparison model (without ICL clump) has a median ellipticity of 0.86.
+Although the difference can partly be attributed to differences in the lensing constraints used, we stress that the ellipticity can also be reduced by the external-shear component added in the model of \citealt{Caminha2022}.
+Our fiducial model (with the ICL clump) presents a lower median ellipticity of 0.67.
+A more detailed comparison, quantifying, for instance, the influence of each strong-lensing constraint on the model's ellipticity, is beyond the scope of this paper.